 Many will disagree with me, but I am a massive fan of getting a guide!

-If you want to visit some sites and want to learn about them and the surrounding area, hire a guide to walk you around and tell you about the history and little-known facts of the site.
-Guides are available in your language of choice at most sites, and you only have to wait around a few minutes for other tourists to show up to put together a group so that the overall price per person is cheaper.
+Guides are available in your language of choice at most sites, and you only have to wait around a few minutes for other tourists to show up to put together a group, so the overall price per person is cheaper.

 Don’t Skip Mexico City